Adithya-Mathialagan/IBM_Datathon_Fracture_Dataset/README.md

 5. Prediction by the Model: We used a sample test data to test our model and verify its classification.

 The model was successfully able to classify most of the fracture images correctly.

+## This Machine Learning model was built during IBM ZDatathon and Won the Special Call out Prize.
+## This project was ranked 4th among 100+ teams.